Liberty Road Foundation raises $23,000 to break the cycles of child abuse and teen suicide

 Liberty Road Foundation looks for “faith-based” or “like-minded” core values prior to establishing a partnership.
 Secondly, financial integrity and health are assessed, along with its volunteer program.
-After it is determined that an organization is for a good cause and well-respected in their community, Liberty determined the viability of long-lasting relationship.
+After it is determined that an organization is a good cause and well-respected in their community, Liberty Road Foundation determines the viability of a long-lasting relationship.

 Dammarell shared combatting sex trafficking, homelessness, substance abuse, and increasing the accessibility of adoption and foster care as just some of the causes backed by Liberty Road Foundation.

-The idea for the foundation stemmed from a trip to Guatemala 20 years ago when a man named Barry Horn, Founder of Liberty Road and current Board Chair, entered into an agreement with Agros International to help rebuild three villages that had been destroyed by guerrilla warfare.
-At the time, Horn owned a successful mortgage company, Liberty Financial, and agreed to help rebuild those villages over the course of about eight years with a cost of approximately $500,0000.
+The idea for the foundation stemmed from a trip to Guatemala 23 years ago when a man named Barry Horn, Founder of Liberty Road Foundation and current Board Chair, entered into an agreement with Agros International to help rebuild a village in Guatemala that had been destroyed by guerrilla warfare.
+At the time, Horn owned a successful mortgage company, Liberty Financial Group, and agreed to help rebuild Batzchocolá over the course of about four years with a cost of approximately $500,0000.

-He then noticed the road connecting these villages to the nearest town had to be rebuilt.
-Without a road, many villagers had to walk 3.5 miles through an extreme mountainous countryside to get their crops to market.
+He then noticed there was no road connecting the village to the nearest town.
+Without a road, many villagers had to walk 4 miles through an extreme mountainous countryside to get their crops to market.
 This also reduced access to medical services, education, and various churches.

 Horn returned to the US and raised approximately $80,000 before heading back to Guatemala to help rebuild that much needed road—which when completed was named Liberty Road after his business.